Efficient training of photonic quantum generative models: Ans a tze and initialization strategies in linear optical circuits

 \subsection{Warm starts and initialization strategies}

-In both quantum and classical variational algorithms, it is well known that clever initializations can greatly improve the performance of an algorithm \cite{skorski2021revisiting, narkhede2021review, Zhang_2022}.
-We thus propose initialization strategies which depend on the choice of mesh.
+In both quantum and classical variational algorithms, it is well known that careful initialization can greatly improve the performance of an algorithm \cite{skorski2021revisiting, narkhede2021review, Zhang_2022}.
+We therefore propose several initialization strategies that depend on the choice of the interferometer mesh, building on approaches studied in the literature \cite{Grant_2019, Wang_2024}.
+In particular, we look for linear-optical counterparts to the strategies studied for IQP circuits in \cite{lerch2026iqpbornmachinesdatadependent}.

-One approach which has been studied in the literature \cite{Grant_2019, Wang_2024} is to consider small-angle or identity initializations.
-The first strategy that we implement is thus to initialize the unitary close to identity, with small perturbations up to a chosen maximal value.
-For rectangular interferometers and for butterfly meshes, this means initializing angles $\phi$ and $\theta$ close to $0$, while for 3-MZI meshes, $\phi$ and $\theta$ are initialized close to $\pi/2$.
-For the Haar-compatible parametrization, the unitary matrix is set to identity, and a small perturbation is added to its entries.
+\paragraph{Near-identity initialization:} This first strategy has been studied extensively in the literature and initializes the interferometer close to identity, with small perturbations up to a chosen maximal value.
+For rectangular interferometers and butterfly meshes, this corresponds to initializing the angles \(\phi\) and \(\theta\) close to \(0\).
+For 3-MZI meshes, the angles \(\phi\) and \(\theta\) are instead initialized close to \(\pi/2\).
+For the Haar-compatible parametrization, the unitary matrix is initialized close to the identity by adding a small perturbation to the identity matrix.
+This near-identity initialization is also meaningful in the multi-particle setting: if the interferometer unitary $U_\theta$ is close to the identity at the single-photon level, the induced transformation on the \(n\)-photon sector $\tilde{U}_\theta$ remains close to the identity, with a deviation scaling at most linearly in \(n\).
+We give a short proof of this statement in Appendix~\ref{app: close to identity}.

-We also include in our code framework the option to initialize parameters (or phases) fully at random, where the distribution from which the phases are drawn varies according to the geometry of the chosen mesh.
+\paragraph{Fully random initialization:} We also consider the strategy of initializing all circuit parameters randomly, where the distribution from which the parameters are drawn depends on the geometry of the chosen ansatz.
+For mesh-based ansätze, the phase shifts are sampled uniformly according to the natural parameter ranges of the corresponding architecture: for example, between $0$ and $2\pi$ for the phases in the Clements interferometer.
+For the Haar-compatible ansatz, the parameters define a complex matrix that is mapped to a unitary matrix through QR decomposition.

+\paragraph{Data-dependent warm-start:} In the IQP case, it is possible to choose circuit parameters so that single-qubit marginal distributions match those of the training dataset, and this data-dependent strategy proves to be very effective \cite{Recio-Armengol2025, lerch2026iqpbornmachinesdatadependent}.
+More precisely, given the target dataset \(X_{\mathrm{train}}\in\{0,1\}^{N\times m}\), we define the empirical marginals

+In the linear-optical case, we would have to match these values to the output single-mode marginals \(\widehat p_j(\theta)\).
+Contrary to the IQP case, it is not clear how to select specific circuit parameters to achieve this correspondence, but we can still obtain them heuristically -- thus making this approach a \emph{warm-start} rather than an initialization strategy.